Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Entropy Corrections for Numerical Schemes

 \subsection{Finite Difference and Global Spectral Collocation Schemes}

 Classical single block finite difference and spectral collocation schemes can be interpreted as RD or DG schemes described in Sections~\ref{subsec:RD} and \ref{subsec:DG} with one element.
-In that case, the entropy corrections described above yield globally conservative and globally entropy conservative/stable schemes.
+In that case, the entropy corrections described above yield globally conservative and globally EC/D schemes.

-Sadly, global conservation and a global entropy inequality do not imply any sort of convergence towards an entropy solution of scalar conservation laws, even if the scheme converges. \begin{example} Consider Burgers' equation
+Sadly, \emph{global conservation} and a \emph{global entropy inequality} do not imply any sort of convergence towards an entropy solution of scalar conservation laws, even if the scheme converges.
+This will be demonstrated by the following example. \begin{example} Consider Burgers' equation $\partial_t u + \partial_x u^2/2 = 0$ on $[0,3]$ with periodic boundary conditions and the initial condition